NSION/nscIotService-docker/How-to-Setup-arm64.md

 # Installation instructions for arm64 based devices:
-Following instructions are providing step by step guidance to install and setup nscIOTservice for linux/arm64 based devices, like Raspberry-Pi, MAC M2, etc. Note that this is not compliant with operating systems that based on linux/aarch64 or linux/arm64v8 architecture.
+Following instructions are providing step by step guidance to install and setup nscIOTservice for linux/arm64 based devices, like Raspberry-Pi, MAC M2, etc. Note that this is not compliant with operating systems that based on linux/aarch64 nor linux/arm64v8 architecture.

 NOTE: IP camera and NSC backend configuration via local Web Console is only available.

 ## Prerequisites for installation:
-- [x] **arm64 Linux Operating system is installed to device**
+- [x] **linux/arm64 Operating system is installed to device/server**
-- [x] **Docker (with Docker compose) is installed to device**
+- [x] **Docker (with Docker compose) is installed to device/server**
-- [x] **GIT is installed to device**
+- [x] **GIT is installed to device/server**
 - [x] **Access to Device IP address via HTTP is enabled**
-- [x] **An existing account for the NSC3 organization**
+- [x] **Account for the NSC3 organization, at least keyuser level user rights for organisation is required to allow downloading iotkey file**
 - [x] **NSC IOT key file downloaded to target organization:**

 Download NSC access key for the NSC3 organisation as admin-user or key-user.